MultiArrayQueue/LockFreeMultiArrayQueue/README.md

 The 128-bit CAS instruction enables Comparing-And-Swapping of a 64-bit value/payload (typically a 64-bit pointer) **together** with other 64 bits of necessary metadata (especially the round number to prevent ABA) in **one** atomic instruction.

-This work has been inspired by the [Michael & Scott Queue](https://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf).
+This work has been inspired by the [Michael & Scott Queue](https://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf) in the sense that the linearization operation is the writing the payload to the array and moving the writer position forward can be helped by other threads.

 <img src="https://MultiArrayQueue.github.io/Diagram_LockFreeMultiArrayQueue.png" height="600">